 State Department Fellowship Program

 Most of the foreign policy issues faced by the U.S. Department of State have a scientific or technical component.
-This Fellowship is intended to enhance the S&T capacity of the Department by enabling a scientist or engineer to work at the Department’s Washington, DC headquarters for a one-year term.
+This Fellowship is intended to enhance the S&T capacity of the Department by enabling a scientist or engineer to work for the Department’s Washington, DC headquarters for a one-year term.

 This is a unique opportunity to contribute scientific and technical expertise to the Department and raise awareness of the value of scientific input.
-In turn, scientists broaden their experience by interacting with policymakers in the federal government and learning about the foreign policy process
+In turn, scientists broaden their experience by interacting with policymakers in the federal government and learning about the foreign policy process.

 The American Astronomical Society generously provides an annual contribution to the AIP State Department Science Fellowship.

 - Membership in one or more of AIP's member societies at the time of application

 - Ph.D. in physics or a field closely related to the physical sciences (degree must be complete before the start of the fellowship term)

 - Eligibility for security clearance